-Since the parts of this airplane have been designed with metric dimensions, the metric size (in millimeters) of the parts is listed first in the text.
+Since the parts of this airplane have been designed with metric dimensions, the metric size (in millimeters) of the parts is written first.
 For convenience, we have listed close approximations of these sizes in the English system (inches), but be aware that these conversions are only approximate.